modofunjs/modofun/README.md

 ```

-## AWS Request/Response Wrappers
+## AWS and Azure Request/Response Wrappers

-Modofun creates request and response wrappers for AWS, to be used by standard
+Modofun creates request and response wrappers for AWS and Azure, to be used by standard
 Connect/Express middleware, and by handlers in `reqres` mode.
 However,
 these are not complete request/response objects as you'd find in Express
 or vanilla Node.js HTTP servers.
 They're limited to the most common data/methods
-required for cloud functions, and that map best to AWS Lambda's event and
+required for cloud functions, and that map best to AWS and Azure events.
-context.
 Here is an overview:

 ```js
 Request = {